the pipeline, end to end

 Copy-edit with receipts

 Mechanical corrections plus a running style sheet.
 Every section is deterministically verified against the original; a damaged or truncated section keeps your text — worst case is no change.
 Change counts are measured, not self-reported by the model.
 Near-certain fixes are auto-applied under strict guardrails with a full audit list; judgment calls are flagged with confidence scores, which are evidence to weigh, not a grade.
+One click applies every suggested fix that still verifies verbatim against your text — you review a diff, not two hundred dialogs — and AI-style phrasing rolls up to one flag per scene instead of one per occurrence.

 Smooth, spellcheck, narration-clean